Slip (aerodynamics): Other uses of the slip

 There are other, specialized circumstances where slips can be useful in aviation.
 For example, during aerial photography, a slip can lower one side of the aircraft to allow ground photos to be taken through a side window.
 Pilots will also use a slip to land in icing conditions if the front windshield has been entirely iced over—by landing slightly sideways, the pilot is able to see the runway through the aircraft's side window.
 Slips also play a role in aerobatics and aerial combat.

 How a slip affects flight

-When an aircraft is put into a forward slip with no other changes to the throttle or elevator, the pilot will notice an increased rate of descent (or reduced rate of ascent).
+When an aircraft is put into a forward slip with no other changes to the throttle or elevator, the pilot will notice an increased rate of descent (or reduced rate of climb).
 This is usually mostly due to increased drag on the fuselage.
 The airflow over the fuselage is at a sideways angle, increasing the relative frontal area, which increases drag.